canonical/checkbox/checkbox-ng/docs/manpages/plainbox-session-list.rst

         even understood by the core.

     title:
         An arbitrary "title" of the session.
-PlainBox typically uses the command line that was used to launch the session but other applications may come up with more interesting titles.
-PlainBox also uses the title to match find a possible resume candidate.
+Plainbox typically uses the command line that was used to launch the session but other applications may come up with more interesting titles.
+Plainbox also uses the title to match find a possible resume candidate.